-This article is an extended and slightly revised version of one that appeared in the August 2021 issue of PEN WORLD Magazine.
+This article is the original full-length version of an abridged article that appeared in the August 2021 issue of PEN WORLD Magazine.

 On January 29, 1889, Adolf Hommel, M.D., of Zurich, Switzerland, received Swiss Patent No 188, of which the drawings are shown here, to protect his design for a piston-filling reservoir pen.
 Figure I illustrates a ruling pen for drafting or drawing.
 Figure IV shows a pen fitted with a steel dip nib.
 The wasp-waisted constriction between the barrel and the elongated piston knob reflects the final production configuration:

 Exactly seven weeks earlier, on December 11, 1888, he had received U.S. Patent No 394,183, covering the same design.
 Shown here is the single unnumbered figure in that patent; the ruling pen was not included: